NocteDefensor/LudusMCP/README.md

 cd LudusMCP
-From within LudusMCP directory npm install    # Installs dependencies and builds automatically npx ludus-mcp --setup-keyring  # Use npx for local installations
+From within LudusMCP directory npm install    # Installs dependencies and builds automatically npx ludus-mcp --setup-keyring  # Use npx for local from source installations by running it from within clone/install directory
 ```

 ### Installation Requirements